-The science department of Black River is committed to presenting information to the students in the most effective way possible.
+The science department at Black River is committed to presenting information to all of our students in the most relevant and engaging way as possible.
 The recognition that every student has a different way of learning is important in the study of the sciences.
 An alternative program of study is available for individuals with special circumstances by teacher and administrator approval.
-Where appropriate, labs are used to complement the curriculum and to give middle and high school students a positive and safe opportunity to participate in experiments.
+To bolster science learning, laboratory work is used to complement the curriculum and to give middle and high school students a positive and safe opportunity to participate in experiments to further explore science concepts.